caktus/talks/djangocon/2013/scaling/scaling.rst

 Presenter Notes
 ---------------

-- Here's an example of a spreadsheet we put together for this project
+- This is a sample of a spreadsheet we put together for this project
 - These calculations are all about juggling what you're going to run out of
 - For example, 10 web servers, 30 workers on each, that means up to 300 open DB connections
 - That's too many, so we use pgbouncer on each of the web servers to share 2 or 3 persistent postgres connections across 30 workers